yoanm/go-tfsig/tokens/README.md

 GenerateFromIterable takes a list of `hclwrite.Tokens` and create related `hclwrite.Tokens` based on the provided `cty.Type`

-It panics if provided type is not an iterable type
+It panics if provided type is not an iterable type.

 ### func [IsCapsuleType](./token_capsule.go#L8)

 `func IsCapsuleType(t cty.Type) bool`

-IsCapsuleType returns true if provided `cty.Type` is a special capsule encapsulating `hclwrite.Tokens`
+IsCapsuleType returns true if provided `cty.Type` is a special capsule encapsulating `hclwrite.Tokens`.

 ### func [MergeIterableAndGenerate](./generator.go#L85)